 - AvisBudget Group: Avis, Budget, Payless

 - Hertz Global Holdings: Dollar, Hertz, Thrifty

 This insurance may duplicate coverage.
-You might already be covered through a homeowner’s or tenant’s policy, which is likely to be the primary coverage.
+Your homeowner’s or tenant’s policy might already cover you, and it is likely to be primary coverage.
 This means that your own policy will typically pay out first.
 Then, when the policy limits have been reached, the PEC will kick in.